Can I walk on any old railway?

 Each of the RR Areas organise their own walk programme.
-There is usually coordination with nearby areas, but the club does not allocate dates to areas and acknowledges there maybe walks taking place on the same day.
-Many of the walks take place on a Saturday, which limits the number of available days and there are several factors for when a walk can take place such as other commitments of the organiser, permission from landowners and the club would prefer as many walks as possible to be organised rather than not going ahead as it coincides with another walk elsewhere in the county
+There is coordination with nearby areas, but the club does not allocate dates to areas and acknowledges there maybe walks taking place on the same day.
+Many of the walks take place on a Saturday, which limits the number of available days and there are several factors for when a walk can take place such as other commitments of the walk leader, permission from landowners and the club would prefer as many walks as possible to be organised rather than not going ahead as it coincides with another walk elsewhere in the country.

 Can non-members join the club’s walks?

 Yes – non-members can participate in club walks on up to two occasions per year.
 If they attend more walks than this without joining, they will not be covered by the club’s Civil Liability Insurance.

 How long does membership last?